 Japan's average life expectancy is growing, because the universal public health insurance system that has been in place since 1961 through to the present day allows all citizens to receive medical care.
 However, in 1970, the share of elderly people aged 65 or above among the population as a whole (aging rate) passed 7%, which is the threshold for being considered an aging society.
-Over the next 24 years, the aging of the population progressed at a rate without precedent worldwide and in 1994 the aging rate reached the 14% threshold for being considered an aged society.
-By 2012, the aging rate had risen to 24.1% and is projected to reach 39.9% by 2060.
+Over the next 24 years, the aging of the population progressed at a rate without precedent worldwide, and in 1994 the aging rate reached the 14% threshold for being considered an aged society.
+As of August 1, 2016, the aging rate had risen to 27.2% and is projected to reach 39.9% by 2060.

 As the aging of the population began to attract attention within Japan, the nation was faced with the challenge of how to achieve a "healthy life expectancy", a term that the World Health Organization (WHO) defined for the first time in 2000.
-With the highest average life expectancy and aging rate in the world, Japan was faced with the challenge of not simply how to live a long time, but also how to ensure a life that was both long and healthy.
+With the highest average life expectancy and aging rate in the world, Japan now had to determine not simply how to live a long time, but also how to ensure a life that was both long and healthy.

 As the aging of the population has progressed, the number of people receiving nursing care under the nursing care insurance system introduced around that time in 2000 has been increasing by the year.
-The main reasons for requiring nursing care are cerebrovascular disease (21.5%), dementia (15.3%), age-related weakness (13.7%), and joint disease (10.9%) (Ministry of Health, Labour and Welfare (MHLW), Comprehensive Survey of Living Conditions (2010)).
-Looking at elderly (aged 65 or above) patients by illness/injury, among those admitted to hospital, 16.2% were admitted for cerebrovascular disease, 10.1% for malignant neoplasm, and 5.4% for cardiac disease (excluding hypertensive heart disease).
-Among those attending as outpatients, 2.7% were seen for cerebrovascular disease, 3.1% for malignant neoplasm, and 3.1% for cardiac disease (as above) (MHLW, Patient Survey (2011)).
-Thus, effective medical care for these conditions is required in order to establish a society in which people enjoy long and healthy lives in Japan.
+The main reasons for requiring nursing care are cerebrovascular disease (18.5%), dementia (15.8%), age-related weakness (13.4%), and bone fractures and falls (11.8%) (Ministry of Health, Labour and Welfare (MHLW), Comprehensive Survey of Living Conditions (2013)).
+Looking at elderly (aged 65 or above) patients by illness/injury, among those admitted to hospital, 14.7% were admitted for cerebrovascular disease, 10.1% for malignant neoplasm, and 5.6% for cardiac disease (excluding hypertensive heart disease).
+Among those attending as outpatients, 2.2% were seen for cerebrovascular disease, 3.3% for malignant neoplasm, and 3.1% for cardiac disease (as above) (MHLW, Patient Survey (2014)).
+Thus, in order to establish a society in which people enjoy long and healthy lives in Japan, effective medical care is required not only for these conditions but also for musculoskeletal system diseases and visual, auditory, and other sensory organ diseases related to the maintenance and improvement of living functions.